rancher/rke2/docs/networking.md

 This page explains how CoreDNS, the Nginx-Ingress controller, and Klipper service load balancer work within RKE2.

-Refer to the [Installation Network Options [FIXME]](#FIXME) page for details on Canal configuration options, or how to set up your own CNI.
+Refer to the [Installation Network Options](install/network_options.md) page for details on Canal configuration options, or how to set up your own CNI.

 For information on which ports need to be opened for RKE2, refer to the [Installation Requirements [FIXME]](#FIXME).